Hue Vietnam, the 8 essential questions before going there

 Imperial City Hue

-Hue Imperial Citadel represents a major historical site, having been the capital of the Nguyen Dynasty for 140 years, from 1805 to 1945.
-Today, this gem is considered a priceless relic as part of the Hue Monument Complex, recognized by UNESCO as a World Heritage Cultural Site.
+The Imperial Citadel of Hue is an important historical site.
+It was the capital of the Nguyen dynasty for 140 years, from 1805 to 1945.
+Today, it is a treasured relic in the UNESCO-listed Hue Monument Complex.

 -